citp/privacy-policy-historical/c/co/cos/costco.co.uk.md

 Prices indicated on the website include UK mainland delivery charges (unless stated otherwise).
 However, prices on the website do not include the annual subscription fee or the surcharge that must be paid by customers other than Costco Subscribers and Members when ordering goods or services from us.
 The surcharge is equal to 5% (five percent) of the total price of the goods and services placed in an order, excluding any VAT charged in respect of those goods and services.
 Subscription fees and surcharges are subject to VAT, which must be paid in addition.
 Costco Members whose membership is current and valid at the date of their orders, and who have entered their membership number during the registration process in the My Account section of the website, do not have to pay the surcharge.
 Subscription fees and surcharges will be separately itemized in the checkout section on the website and added to the price of the goods and services.

 Nothing in these Site Terms or elsewhere on this website constitutes an offer to sell or supply goods or services, including a subscription to costco.co.uk.
 Your order of goods or services or application for a subscription account constitutes an offer to purchase them.
 Our Order Confirmation confirms the receipt of your order, but does not constitute an acceptance of it.
+Once we accept the order, however, it is our duty to supply the goods you ordered.

 Except in the case of Higher Value Goods, we accept your order when we despatch the goods or begin to supply the services that you have ordered.
 This concludes the contract of sale for the goods despatched, but not for any other goods or services that you may have ordered at the same time.